 What can you do?

 Become and stay informed about the proposed mine re-operation.
 Many local residents and organizations are thinking about the consequences of the proposed mine.
+Community Environmental Advocates Foundation is sponsoring a community campaign website at www.MineWatchNC.org.
 Mine permit application documents can be found at the County website mynevadacounty.com/2882/.
 The Sierra Fund will be monitoring and posting information on its website as the permit process proceeds.

 M Sheshpari (2015), A review of underground mine backfilling methods with emphasis on cemented paste backfill, Electronic Journal of Geotechnical Engineering 20 (13), 5183-5208